AndersDeath/diary2/000-current.md

 # 04 July - Tuesday - Yerevan - 278 day of immigration

 Today I had two shitty interview that I think it was waste of time.
 I am in bad mood for the last days.
 So, I was programming for whole day.
 I still tried to fin ways how to finish with test task for one company.
 Tomorrow is the latest day when I can do it.
 I need to wake up earlier that usual for this purposes.
 Flow framework looks very interesting.
 I hope that tomorrow I will finish with it and switch to python back.
+Now I just want to have a rect and do nothing for a couple hours.